 River Whitewater at Heckfield

-FADAS gives you a unique opportunity to fish with a fly the beautiful chalk stream river Whitewater, walk along its picturesque banks in the middle of the Hampshire countryside, We stock Brown trout to add to the wild trout population and the odd rouge Rainbow, all this for the unbeatable price of £100.00.
-(This is separate to and not included in FADAS membership).
+FADAS gives you a unique opportunity to fish with a fly the beautiful chalk stream river Whitewater, walk along its picturesque banks in the middle of the Hampshire countryside, We stock Brown trout to add to the wild trout population and the odd rouge Rainbow.

 The fly-fishing season runs from 1st April - 30th September, although after 15th June swim priority goes to course anglers.
-For details and Whitewater Fly-fishing applications, please click on the link
+For more details on Whitewater Fly-fishing, please click here

 Fly fishing aside, this little river is stocked with Chub, Roach, Dace and some big Perch.
 Barbel can be found below the Mill.
 Best methods include stalking- travel light as there are over three miles of riverbank at your disposal and once you get there you will want to fish it all!

 Please note that Guest day permits are no longer available for this exclusive water.

 How to Find